preloader

 6

-Each participant competes at their own risk, considering their experience and the conditions of the competition.
+Each participant competes at their own risk, taking into account their health condition, experience, and the conditions of the event.

 7

-Most of the competition route runs through mountainous, difficult-to-access, exposed terrain, where the provision of specialized rescue services may involve long waiting times.
-In the event of an accident, each participant is obligated to call for help and provide immediate assistance to the injured runner.
-Failure to call for help and provide assistance results in the disqualification of the participant.
+Most of the event route leads through mountainous, difficult-to-access, exposed terrain, where specialized rescue services may take a long time to reach.
+In the event of an accident, each participant must call for help and provide first aid to the injured runner.
+Failure to call for help or offer assistance will result in disqualification.

 8

-The organizer does not provide participants with insurance, including personal accident insurance (NNW) in Poland and Slovakia.
+The organizer does not provide participants with insurance, including accident insurance (NNW) in Poland and Slovakia.

 9

-Participants are prohibited from using prohibited substances and methods during the competition.
+During the event, participants are prohibited from using banned substances and methods.

 10

-After the competition, female and male competitors may be subject to anti-doping tests.
-The tests will be conducted by the Polish Anti-Doping Agency (POLADA) or a representative of the Polish Athletics Association (PZLA) or the competition jury.
-Each competitor selected by the representative of the Polish Athletics Association (PZLA) or the race director is obliged, under penalty of disqualification, to undergo doping tests.
-In the event that prohibited substances are detected in sample A, the athlete has the right to request testing of sample B at their own expense.
-If sample B does not confirm the presence of prohibited substances, the athlete’s result remains on the list.
-If sample B confirms the result of sample A, the Race Director will disqualify the athlete.
-The decision on disqualification is final, and the provisions of the Polish Athletics Association regarding the possibility of appeal do not apply.
+After completing the race, competitors may be subjected to anti-doping tests.
+These tests will be conducted by the Polish Anti-Doping Agency (POLADA) and a representative of the Polish Athletic Association (PZLA), or the event jury.
+Any competitor selected by a representative of PZLA or the race director is obligated to undergo anti-doping testing, under penalty of disqualification.
+If banned substances are found in the A sample, the athlete has the right to request testing of the B sample at their own expense.
+If the B sample confirms no illegal substances, the athlete’s result remains valid, but if the A sample result is confirmed, the race director will disqualify the athlete.
+The disqualification decision is final and is not subject to the appeal procedures outlined by PZLA.

 11